kvnamipara/Sparks/README.md

 - Neural networks Accuracy-97.52%

 ## Spam Filter
-This is classification model which predicts whether the given email is span or not.
+This is classification model which predicts whether the given email is a span or not.
 ### Techniques used
 - SVM algorithm implemented
 - use of gaussian kernel